casangi/toolviper/README.md

 # toolviper
-Tools and utilities for otimized radio astronomy processing using the VIPER framework.
+Tools and utilities for optimized radio astronomy processing using the VIPER framework.